-The output signal format flexibility assures that the native resolution of virtually any display can be matched.
-Because of the resolution calculator (included in the CORIOtools Suite), even new resolutions can be added to the unit.
+The 1T-C2 series' output signal format flexibility assures that the Native Resolution of virtually any display can be matched.
+Because of the resolution calculator (included in the Windows® Control Panel), even new resolutions can be added to the unit.
 Signal parameter adjustments can be made for each video input and are stored in individual non-volatile memories for retrieval once the unit's power has been removed.
-The video scaler units employ pixel adaptive motion compensation to de-interlace fast moving images, and automatic 3:2 pull-down efficiently de-interlaces video from 24 fps NTSC film.
+The Video Scaler units employ pixel adaptive motion compensation to de-interlace fast moving images, and automatic 3:2 Pull-down efficiently de-interlaces video from 24 fps NTSC film.

-Simple control
+Simple Control

 The unit can be controlled in various ways.
 One option is to control it from the front panel using the keys on the front of the unit.
-It can also be controlled via RS-232/422/485 or via Ethernet using the CORIOtools Suite.
+Another option would be to control the unit from an infra-red remote control.
+It can also be controlled via RS-232 using the Windows Control Panel.

-The CORIOtools Suite is available for download from our internet site and affords complete control of the unit.
+The Windows Control Panel is available for download from our Internet site and affords complete control of the unit and adds Scripting to facilitate long, complex sequence of commands.